huaminghuangtw/Second-Brain/huaming-second-brain/iPhone Shortcuts.md

     - Latter: Is the device connected to a charger that at least is slowing down the rate the battery drains?
       - For Optimized Battery Charging: being connected to a charger but not charging
   - "Add to Variable" &rarr; List
+	  - **Tip:** "Repeat with each item" + "Text" &rarr; "Repeat Results" is already a list of "Text", not need to use "Add to Variable" for each iteration &rarr; simplify code!
   - How to use Boolean variables?
     - Method I: Type = Boolean &rarr; `If "myBooleanVar"`
     - Method II: Type = Text &rarr; `If "myBooleanVar" is Yes/No`
-  - "Run Script over SSH"
+  - ?
+"Run Script over SSH"
-  - "Get Contents of URL" &rarr; make webhook calls
+  - ?
+"Get Contents of URL" &rarr; make webhook calls
   - "Open X-Callback URL" (= URL Scheme)
     - Allow you to go beyond "Open App" in Shortcuts
     - They are helpful in the Shortcuts app when the App itself doesn't have any Shortcut Actions support available by default